cms-sw/cms-sw.github.io/cms_coding_rules.md

 3. Only header files that expose a public interface should go into the `.../interface` directory.
 4. Include only files that are in the current directory, e.g.
 `#include "some_header.h"`
- or in the `.../interface directory`, e.g
+ or in the `.../interface` directory, e.g
 `#include "Subsystem/Package/interface/some_header.h"`
 #### Plugins
 5. Put plugins (e.g. EDProducers, EDAnalyzers, etc.) into a `Package/Subpackage/plugins/` directory, with its dedicated `BuildFile.xml`.